KartikP/KartikP.github.io/_pages/about.md

 ======
 Completed a Bachelor of Science with an Honours Double Major in Genetics and Physiology at Western University with an emphasis on Neurophysiology.

-Currently a **Computational Neuroscience doctoral student** at Western University.
+Currently a **Computational Neuroscience doctoral candidate** at Western University.
 My research investigates the developmental trajectory of neuronal networks using  multielectrode arrays.
 Specifically, I am looking at how MECP2 mutations (that cause Rett Syndrome) produce abberant network circuitry in monolayer cultures as well as how Alzheimer's disease presents itself in astrocyte-enriched cerebral organoids.
+I am an expert in in vitro multielectrode array disease modelling with a focus on electrophysiological analysis.

 Outside of my research, I have been involved in pro-bono **management consulting** for non-profit organizations in both the US and Canada.